Free Missouri License Plate Search

 What you find in a Missouri vehicle history report may surprise you.
 You’ll find all kinds of records and documents related to that vehicle.
 This includes service records, title information, accident reports and more.
 Among these items, you might even find several unexpected details.

-1. You might discover that the vehicle is stolen
+- You might discover that the vehicle is stolen.

-When combing through the information from a license plate search or VIN check, you might discover that the name on the vehicle’s title doesn’t match the name that the seller told you.
+When combing through the information from a license plate search, you might discover that the name on the vehicle’s title doesn’t match the name that the seller told you.
 There could be an explanation, but this could also mean that the vehicle is stolen.

-2. You could find out that the car has been issued a flood title
+- You could find out that the car has been issued a flood title.

 When a car sits in water deep enough to reach the engine compartment, it may be issued a flood title.
 That’s because water can cause severe damage to the engine and other parts of the vehicle, which can still be an issue even after repairs are made.
-If you find this in a Missouri vehicle history report, you’ll want to start looking for a different used car to purchase.
+If you find this in a Missouri license plate search, you’ll want to start looking for a different used car to purchase.

-3. The Missouri vehicle history report could reveal odometer fraud
+- The Missouri license plate lookup could reveal odometer fraud.

-Odometer fraud is almost impossible to detect without running a license plate check or VIN check.
-With either of these, you’ll get access to the vehicle’s service records, which should include the mileage the car had when it was last serviced.
+Odometer fraud is almost impossible to detect without running a license plate check.
+You’ll get access to the vehicle’s service records, which should include the mileage the car had when it was last serviced.
 If this number is lower than the actual odometer reading, or if it seems lower than it should be based on this number, you could be dealing with odometer fraud.